Garlic Chicken and Broccoli Cashew Stir Fry

 Instructions

-• In a small bowl whisk together the soy sauce, garlic, brown sugar, and sesame oil.
-In a medium sized skillet over medium high heat add the chicken and pour the sauce on top.
-Cook for about 3 minutes or until chicken is no longer pink.
+• Heat a large skillet over high heat, then add 1 pound boneless skinless chicken breast or thigh and pour the sauce on top.
+Cook for about 5 minutes or until the chicken is no longer pink and reaches an internal temperature of 165 degrees Fahrenheit.

-• Reserve ¼ cup of chicken broth and cornstarch in a small bowl until cornstarch has dissolved.
-Add ½ cup chicken broth to the skillet with broccoli and cashews.
-Cover and cook for until broccoli is tender, about 3-5 minutes.
+• Take ยผ cup of the ยพ cup chicken broth and mix it in a small bowl with 1 teaspoon cornstarch until the cornstarch has dissolved.
+Add the remaining chicken broth and 3 cups broccoli florets to the skillet with the chicken mixture.
+Cover and cook until the broccoli is tender, about 3-5 minutes.

 Nutrition